What Do I Do With Waste from a Composting or Dry Toilet?

 1. In Dry Toilets (Simplett & Simplett Plus)

 It’s important not to compost the contents directly into the ground or in your garden without proper treatment.
 Human waste needs time to break down safely to eliminate pathogens.
-In a compost bin:

 • Turn the contents regularly and keep the pile moist (but not too wet) to encourage breakdown.

 Leave the compost for at least one year before using it.
-When fully matured, it should be dark, crumbly, and odour-free- very similar to soil.
+When fully matured, it should be dark, crumbly, and odour-free, very similar to soil.

 2. In the Composting Toilet eco